vrbtm/tech_writing/PDFsam_Page_extraction_en.md

   2) In item _Extract settings_, type the required pages separated with comma and/or page intervals (an example is shown on the screenshot above).

-*Note*
+> :information_source: *Note*
-If you check the item _Separate file for each set of pages_, a separate file will be created for each comma-separated group of pages.
+> If you check the item _Separate file for each set of pages_, a separate file will be created for each comma-separated group of pages.
-In the case above, separate files will be generated for page 1, page 6 and pages 16-18.
+> In the case above, separate files will be generated for page 1, page 6 and pages 16-18.
 If you don't check this item, all extracted pages will be placed in one file.

   3) In _Output settings_ item, click Browse button and select the folder to save the file with extracted pages (hereinafter called *output file*).

-*Note*
+> :information_source: *Note*
-If you check item _Overwrite if already exists_, the input file will be replaced with the output file.
+> If you check item _Overwrite if already exists_, the input file will be replaced with the output file.

   4) In item _File names settings_, specify the beginning (prefix) for output files' names.
 The default prefix is _PDFsam_.